Ken Ofori-Atta: Early life and education

+Career

-Finance career
+Finance

-Ofori-Atta co-founded Databank Financial Services with Keli Gadzekpo and Togbe Afede XIV in 1990; he served as its executive chairman until 14 February 2012 when he went on retirement.
-He has other business interests in Insurance, Retail Banking, Private Equity, Micro-finance, Pharmaceuticals and Real Estate.
+Ofori-Atta has business interests in Insurance, Retail Banking, Private Equity, Microfinance, Pharmaceuticals, and Real Estate.

 In 1996, Ofori-Atta was the first African to testify at the US Congress Ways and Means Committee to support the African Growth and Opportunity Act.

-Ofori-Atta served as a director for numerous companies and as a member of some other boards as well.
-He was a Director for Enterprise Group Ltd and Trust Bank Ltd of The Gambia of which he is the chairman.
-He also was a Director at the International Bank and is also a board member of the Acumen Fund.
+Ofori-Atta was a director of numerous companies and a member of some other boards.
+He was a director for Enterprise Group Ltd and Trust Bank Ltd of The Gambia of which he is the chairman.
+He also was a director at the International Bank and is also a board member of the Acumen Fund.

 Political career

 Ofori-Atta was President Nana Akufo-Addo’s nominee to assess the health of the economy during the transition period after the 2016 elections.